bcc-code/casync-updater/README.md

 The casync-updater client is installed as a systemd service.
 Please run ```systemctl status casync-updater.service``` to ensure the service is running correctly.
-Client configuration file location: /etc/casync-updater/client.json Node JS scripts location: /opt/casync-updater
+Client configuration files directory: /etc/casync-updater Node JS scripts directory: /opt/casync-updater
-Restart the casync-updater service after modifying the client.json configuration file for the changes to take effect.
+Restart the casync-updater service after modifying configuration files for the changes to take effect.

 ## Server
 The server.js Node.js script should executed passing the configuration file as an argument: